selendra/selendra-wiki/docs/learn/learn-auction.md

 parachain slots.
 A parachain slot is a scarce resource on
 {{ selendra: Selendra :selendra }} as only a limited number are available.
 As parachains ramp up, there may only be a few slots unlocked every few months.
-The goal is to eventually have 100 parachain slots available on {{ polkadot: Polkadot :polkadot }}
+The goal is to eventually have 100 parachain slots available on {{ selendra: Selendra :selendra }}
-{{ kusama: Kusama :kusama }} (these will be split between parachains and the [parathread pool](learn-parathreads.md)).
+(these will be split between parachains and the [parathread pool](learn-parathreads.md)).
 If a parachain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a parachain slot.